- Category: Tech Blog

 Get the Right Parts

-Unfortunately the timing belt replacement kit from VW and most national stores is dangerously incomplete.
+Unfortunately the timing belt replacement kit from VW and most national stores is incomplete.
 In addition to the timing belt itself there is a tensioning assembly – responsible with keeping the belt tight and preventing it from jumping – as well as up to three rollers that direct the belt as it links the top and bottom of the engine together.
 Stick with good name brands such as SKF or INA for rollers, Litens for tensioners.
 FAG is also a very well regarded bearing manufacturer.
 Gates, Continental and Dayco are the best belt manufaturers.

 A good timing belt kit should come with all these things, including a complete bolt set.
 Don’t cheap out on quality or bolts – you’ll regret it.
-We recommend choosing a kit from a recognized TDI or VW specialty shop that includes all the components above.

 Find the Right Shop

-VW TDIs are interference engines – if the top of the engine, the head, gets out of time with the bottom end, very bad, costly damage will result.
+VW TDIs are interference engines – if the top of the engine, the head, gets out of time with the bottom end, costly damage will result.
 Ask the shop first and foremost if they have done a TDI belt before.
 If they have, ask if they know how to set the “injection timing” and if they have the proper tools to lock the camshaft in place.
 Many shops use paint marks to keep the engine in place – this is not sufficient.
 The best shops will have TDI specialty tools such as Metalnerd tool kits and VCDS (also known as VAG-COM) – a shop that has invested in these items understands how important they are to completing the job correctly.